JoshGlazebrook/socks/README.md

     target: {
         // When using 'connect':    IP Address or hostname (4a and 5 only) of a target to connect to.
         // When using 'bind':       IP Address of the expected client that will connect to the newly open tcp port.
-        // When using 'associate':  IP Address and Port of the expected client that will send UDP packets to this UDP association.
+        // When using 'associate':  IP Address and Port of the expected client that will send UDP packets to this UDP association relay.

         // Note:
         // When using SOCKS 4, only an ipv4 address can be used.